HendrikKuehne/belief_propagation/README.md

     # Defining the geometry of this problem: A heavyhex-graph with four cells.
     G = heavyhex(2, 2)

-    # Constructing a quantum state, and it's norm.
+    # Constructing a quantum state, and its norm.
     psi = PEPS.init_random(G=G, D=2, chi=3)
     braket = Braket.Overlap(psi, psi)